ICD-10 Code for Alcohol Use Disorder

 - F10.14: Alcohol abuse with alcohol-induced mood disorder

-- F10.150: Alcohol abuse with alcohol-induced psychotic disorder with delusions
+- F10.150: Alcohol abuse with alcohol-induced psychotic disorder featuring delusions

 - F10.180: Alcohol abuse with alcohol-induced anxiety disorder

-Therapists utilize the F10.10 code when working with clients exhibiting problematic alcohol use that does not involve additional complications.
-This code is crucial for documenting treatment related to alcohol abuse, facilitating insurance claims, and ensuring continuity of care.
+Therapists apply the F10.10 code when working with clients who display problematic alcohol use without additional complications.
+This coding is essential for documenting treatment related to alcohol abuse, facilitating insurance claims, and ensuring continuity in care.

 Documentation Requirements for Clinicians

-Accurate documentation is vital in behavioral health.
-When using the F10.10 code, clinicians should:
+Accurate documentation is vital in the field of behavioral health.
+When utilizing the F10.10 code, clinicians should:

-- Clearly document the diagnosis and relevant symptoms.
+- Document the diagnosis and associated symptoms clearly.

-- Record the treatment plan, including goals and interventions.
+- Outline the treatment plan, including specific goals and interventions.

-- Monitor and document the client’s progress over time.
+- Monitor and document the client’s progress consistently.

-- Ensure compliance with HIPAA regulations regarding patient confidentiality.
+- Adhere to HIPAA regulations to maintain patient confidentiality.

 Below is an example of a therapy progress note for a client diagnosed with alcohol use disorder: